 Hawaiian can stay in a pot for up to 5 years.
 At this point, it may start to lose its soil nutrients.
 It makes sense to provide nutritional supplements for the plant so that it can look healthier.
 Organic fertilizer is best suited for the Bonsai.
 Always use the fertilizer as directed.
 Do not overdose on the plant.

 Hawaiian needs to be re-potted at least every 3 to 5 years.
 After ordering the plant, you will have to wait for a season before you can re-pot it.
-Use the real bonsai soil when re-potting.
-The bonsai soil helps water to drain very easily and also makes the root not to rot.
-Avoid using the normal soil when you are re-potting it if you want it to live long.
+Use the actual bonsai soil when re-potting.
+The bonsai soil helps water to drain very quickly and also makes the root not rot.
+Avoid using the middle ground when you are re-potting it if you want it to live long.

 Hawaiian needs to be re-potted properly.
 Always trim the root ball before re-potting it.
-Water the plant immediately it is re-potted.
+Water, the plant immediately after it, is re-potted.